-Shutdown watch: There is a bipartisan deal
+Congress' big deal: What happens next

 - Disaster relief package

-- Raise the debt ceiling to a level that puts it beyond the midterm election
+- Raise the debt ceiling to a level that puts it beyond the midterm election -- the specifics of this still appear up in the air, but Senate leaders expect a deal of around a year, or having the limit raised until March 2019.

 - Funds community health centers for two years and includes several other health care extenders and spending provisions.

-Note: This story has been updated and will continue to be updated with new developments.